SyneRBI/SIRF-SuperBuild/README.md

 ## Dependencies

-The SuperBuild depends on CMake >= 3.10.
+The SuperBuild depends on CMake >= 3.16 on Linux and 3.20 on Windows.

 If you are building Gadgetron there are a series of [additional dependencies](https://github.com/gadgetron/gadgetron/wiki/List-of-Dependencies), which must be met.